su-ntu-ctp/6m-software-1.4-scrum/lesson.md

 7. Govtech website

 Remember the format of a user story: `As a ____, I want to ____, so that _____`

+After creating the user stories, acceptance criteria for each story must be created.
+Acceptance criteria are defined as the conditions that must be satisfied for a product, user story, or increment of work to be accepted.

+Example:
+**Given** user enter correct username admin123 And incorrect password password123:

+**When** user press “Login” button

+**Then** an error message should display “Login failed, please try again.”

+Typically it follows the format: Given - When - Then.
+This allows for developers to simulate the flow and behavior of the end users which is the basis for BDD or Behavior-Driven Development.
+It is when an application and designed around the behavior a user expects to experience when interacting with it.

+### Story points

+After the user stories and acceptance criteria have been written and discussed with the team, they will be prioritized and give story points.
+A story point describes the complexity of user stories.

+Typically, stories are given the following points:
+- 1 point - least complexity
+- 3 point - moderate complexity
+- 5 point - high complexity
+- 8 point - story is too huge to complete within a sprint and it should be broken down into several user stories.

+>Why not man hours?
+Two developers will give two different set of man hours based on their experiences and familiarity of the project.
+Both developers should agree upon the level of complexity of user stories.
+Therefore, using user stories avoid dispute over the actual effort needed to finish the task

+Another factor to consider is how can we achieve deadline predictability?
+- Velocity is the number of story points cleared per sprint
+- Over several sprints, we should know the average velocity and use that for deadline predictability
+- Manpower x story points cleared = business estimation